brendancjz/tompang/README.md

    - purchase products from overseas without bearing expensive shipping costs or
    - purchase products that they would not have been able to purchase directly from Singapore.

+## Useful Links

+<a href="https://uvents.nus.edu.sg/event/20th-steps/module/IS3106/project/4">Featured on The 20th SoC Term Project Showcase</a>

 ## Getting Started Running Locally

 ### Clone this repository